 The responsibility of faithfully preaching God’s Word is a daunting task.
 It really is.
 The conscientious preacher strives to be relevant, interesting and Biblical.
-We strive to be understandable, faithful and compelling.
-We strive to be thorough, but not boring.
-I painfully realize that so often, I fall way short of my expectations.
+We try to be understandable, faithful and compelling.
+We want to be thorough, but not boring.
+I painfully realize that I often fall way short of my expectations.

 One of the most encouraging comments I received recently was, “I could tell that you really enjoyed preaching on this today.”

-Join with me today in praying for the pastors in our community as they prepare and present a message each week from God’s Word.
+I invite you to join with me today in praying for the pastors in our community as they prepare and present a message each week from God’s Word - - and please, keep on praying for me!